Unemployment Insurance during a Pandemic

 Lei Fang, Jun Nie, and Zoe Xie

 Abstract: The CARES Act implemented in response to the COVID-19 crisis dramatically increases the generosity of unemployment insurance (UI) benefits, triggering concerns about its substantial impact on unemployment.
 This paper combines a labor market search-matching model with the SIR-type infection dynamics to study the effects of CARES UI on both unemployment and infection.
 More generous UI policies create work disincentives and lead to higher unemployment, but they also reduce infection and save lives.
-Economic shutdown policies further amplify these effects of UI policies.
-Quantitatively, the CARES UI policies raise unemployment by an average of 3.7 percentage points over April to December 2020 but also reduce cumulative death by 4.7 percent.
-Eligibility expansion and the extra $600 increase in benefit level account for more than 90 percent of the total effects, while the 13-week benefit duration extension plays a much smaller role.
-Overall, UI policies improve the welfare of workers and reduce the welfare of nonworkers, both young and old.
+Shutdown policies and infection risk further amplify these effects of UI policies.
+Quantitatively, the CARES UI policies raise average unemployment by 3.8 percentage points out of a total expected increase of 11 percentage points over April to December 2020 but also reduce cumulative deaths by 4.9 percent.
+Eligibility expansion and the extra $600 increase in benefit levels are both important for the effects.

 JEL classification: J64, J65, E24